• Skip to primary navigation

 Cake layer

-In a medium bowl, whisk flour, baking powder and salt together.
+In a medium bowl, whisk flour, baking powder, baking soda, and salt together.
 Set it aside and beat butter and sugar together in a large bowl, or the bowl of a stand mixer fitted with the beater attachment.
-Add eggs and mix to combine, scraping down the sides of the bowl as needed.
+Add vegetable oil and eggs, and mix to combine, scraping down the sides of the bowl as needed.
 Slowly mix in vanilla extract and milk.

-Stir dry ingredients into the cake batter and then pour the batter into a grease and parchment paper lined 8 inch cake pan.
+Stir dry ingredients into the cake batter and then pour the batter into two greased and parchment paper lined 8 inch cake pans.
 Bake at 350°F (177°C) for 25-30 minutes.
 Allow the cake to cool in it's pan for 5 minutes, and then turn it out onto a wired rack to cool completely.

-You can make the cake layer in advance.
+You can make the cake layers in advance.
 I froze mine for 2 days before I wanted to serve the cake.

-An above you of the cake.
-The cake is sitting on a white cake stand, and a slice has been cut from the cake.
+An Italian lemon cream cake on a white cake plate.
+A slice has been removed from the cake.

 Crumb Topping